 I am going to try over the next weeks to get all the FBI document posted on CNN story in WORD documents.
-Everything in the FBI files points to a time of abduction after 6:30 pm, making Jack’s involvement impossible.
+Everything in the FBI files points to a time of abduction after 6:30 pm, making Jack’s involvement impossible since he was in Rockford no later than 6:55 pm.
 Following are the interviews of Mr. Ridulph, Mrs. Rildulph and Mr Tom Braddy.

 FBI Files from CNN -Link to PDF